microsoft/pxt-arcade/docs/skillmap/educator-info/racer-map-info.md

 ### Projects

-As students progress through these projects, they will progressively build a game where their plane shoots water at flames to weaken them until they eventually extinguish.
+As students progress through these projects, they will progressively build a game where ...

 ```package
 pxt-forest-special=github:kiki-lee/forest-special/